AI SEO strategies learned from the PlushBeds case study

 - The 753% Growth is Achievable: Strategic content architecture can lead to explosive visibility gains in generative results.

-The Paradigm Shift: Why Traditional SEO is Insufficient for LLM Visibility
+The shift: Why traditional SEO is insufficient for LLM visibility

 Traditional SEO focused on optimizing content for keyword density and technical factors to please a ranking algorithm.
 This approach, while still relevant, is insufficient for attracting visibility from Generative AI.
-The LLM's primary intent is not to rank a page but to cite the best, most authoritative answer within its summary.
+The LLM's primary intent is to cite the best, most authoritative answer within its summary.

 The critical difference lies in the outcome:

-PlushBeds' strategy demonstrated an acute awareness of this shift, focusing their efforts not just on the volume of content, but on making that content highly "citable."
+PlushBeds' strategy demonstrated an acute awareness of this shift, focusing their efforts on making content highly "citable."
 The 753% growth figure represents success in this new domain of citation marketing.

-The explosive growth achieved by PlushBeds was not accidental, it resulted from a deliberate recalibration of their content strategy to serve the needs of LLMs.
+The explosive growth achieved by PlushBeds resulted from a deliberate recalibration of their content strategy to serve the needs of LLMs.

 This is essential because LLMs are designed for summarization.
-They scan content not for latent meaning, but for clear, factual statements that can be used as building blocks for a generative response.
+They scan content for clear, factual statements that can be used as building blocks for a generative response.
 If the answer is buried deep within a 500-word paragraph, the AI is less likely to extract and cite it efficiently.

 - How to Apply: Every H2 section should begin with a single, bolded sentence that fully answers the intended query of that section.
 The subsequent paragraphs then provide the supporting detail, nuance, and E-E-A-T.